 The Zoo Recording Studio 1992-97

 The Zoo studios, at 564 Victoria Street in Hamilton, started off as the Rock 93FM production studio, recording advertisements, station imaging and occasionally some artists, the first being Morrinsville based country rocker Ritchie Pickett.
-Grant Hislop, owner and founder of The Rock, had more ambitious plans for the production studio, envisaging a “state of the art” recording facility where he would record local bands for a label called Hark, whose mission statement was to nurture the untapped talent abounding in regions like the Waikato.
+Grant Hislop, owner and founder of The Rock, had more ambitious plans for the production studio, envisaging a “state of the art” recording facility where he would record local bands for a label called Hark Records, whose mission statement was to nurture the untapped talent abounding in regions like the Waikato.

 It was when local band Blackjack approached Hislop seeking airplay with their Zed Brookes-produced album Deal, (recorded at Tandys in 1991) that Hislop realised he might have found the right person to help him get his studio idea off the ground.
 After several meetings, Brookes agreed to leave Tandys and go to work for Hislop full time.
 At 564 Victoria St Brookes set to work on his most ambitious project yet, building and designing a state of the art digital recording studio, one destined to match the best that Auckland had to offer.